xirdev/docs-api/data-service.md

 # The Data Service

-The data service provides for the creation of user data on the tree in the data layer.
+The data service provides for the creation of user data in the data layer.

-## Create
+## Create An Arbitrary Key/Value

 ```
 TEST: data put 1 should add user data at path